Neuroeconomics: Neurobiological research techniques

+Neuroeconomics of addiction

 In addition to studying areas of the brain, some studies are aimed at understanding the functions of different brain chemicals in relation to behavior.
 This can be done by either correlating existing chemical levels with different behavior patterns or by changing the amount of the chemical in the brain and noting any resulting behavioral changes.
 For example, the neurotransmitter serotonin seems to be involved in making decisions involving intertemporal choice while dopamine is utilized when individuals make judgments involving uncertainty.
-Furthermore, artificially increasing oxytocin levels increases trust behavior in humans while individuals with higher cortisol levels tend to be more impulsive and exhibit more future discounting.
+Furthermore, artificially increasing oxytocin levels increases trust behavior in humans while individuals with lower cortisol levels tend to be more impulsive and exhibit more future discounting.

 In addition to studying the behavior of neurologically normal individuals in decision-making tasks, some research involves comparing that behavior to individuals with damage to areas of the brain expected to be involved in decision-making.
 In humans, this means finding individuals with specific types of neural impairment.
 These case studies may have things like amygdala damage, leading to a decrease in loss aversion compared to controls.
 Also, scores from a survey measuring prefrontal cortex dysfunction are correlated with general economic attitudes, like risk preferences.